1.0 FTE, 8-Hour Day Shifts

 • Identifies needs for equipment repair or upgrade to maintain quality of care.
 Makes recommendations for selection and purchase of specific equipment and supplies.

-• Initiates and participates in a leadership role in the multidisciplinary care planning to meet the needs of each patient and family, including participation in rounds and patient care conferences, communicating with and teaching other care providers.
-Performs off-site visits and contacts community agencies as necessary to provide continuity of service between hospital and community
+• Initiates and participates in interdisciplinary care planning to meet the needs of each patient and family, including participation in rounds and patient care conferences, communicating with and teaching other care providers.
+May contact community agencies as necessary to provide continuity of service between hospital and community.

 • Organizes and maintains a patient caseload consistent with department productivity standards.
-Informs supervisor if problems arise related to the delivery of patient care or caseload volume.
+Schedules patients and informs supervisor if problems arise related to the delivery of patient care or caseload volume.
 Ensures documentation and billing are timely, accurate and complete, including precautions, monthly and discharge summaries.

 • Participates in Department, team, and discipline and/or unit meetings.

 • Performs all necessary patient care documentation, including assessment, plan of care, progress notes, discharge summaries, and charges for evaluation and treatment.
 Documentation reflects patient status, progress or change, participation by patient and family in goal setting and delivery of care.

 • Performs complex patient care tasks under minimal supervision with advanced skills in clinical reasoning, problem-solving and treatment interventions.
 Assesses and treats patients within the CA licensing Board and American Physical Therapy Association scope of practice, including but not limited to gait and transfer training, therapeutic exercise, functional mobility training, the application of modalities, wound care, and equipment procurement and training.

 • Provides direct patient care that meets department and professional standards of practice, including patient assessment, development of physical therapy care plan, patient treatment, family/caregiver training and discharge planning.
 May serve as a clinician in both the inpatient and outpatient settings.